threefoldfoundation/info_threefold_pub/wiki/tfgrid/concepts_defs/tf_farmer_include.md

 A Farmer earns tokens in 2 ways:

 - Farming: as a result of connecting server/storage hardware to the ThreeFold_Grid
-- Cultivation: as a result of their Farming Pool capacity being utilised (sold) by ThreeFold_Grid Users
+- Utilization: as a result of their Farming Pool capacity being utilised (sold) by ThreeFold_Grid Users

 There are two types of capacity farmers: